 Designed a series of GIFs and static graphics that reflected Twitter data stories around the 2015 Oscars.
 These were Tweeted out by @TwitterMusic along with @GRAMMYs

 While working at Sharethrough as their first lead designer, I was responsible for creating a visual design system for the brand.
 This ranged from designing and maintaining a new website, marketing materials, sales presentations, and promo videos.

 There are countless individuals who are using Twitter in extraordinary ways.
 Their stories are moving, inspiring, and educational.
 The goal of this pitch campaign was to share these stories with the world and inspire people to sign up for Twitter.

-As part of an exploratory brand pitch, I concepted and design this direction for a potential Twitter branding & ad campaign.
+As part of an exploratory brand pitch, I concepted and designed this direction for a potential Twitter branding & ad campaign.

 The goals of the campaign were to:

 4) Do something we haven’t done before